 - Invest in decent tupperware so you can take lunches into uni – and never buy lunch on campus

 - Don't obsess about best before dates - just use your eyes, your nose and your common sense

-- Chip in for basics and bulks with your housemates
+- Chip in for basics and bulk buys with your housemates

 - Host 'bring a plate' parties and live off the leftovers for the rest of the week